blockworks-foundation/mango-v4/README.md

 #### Program failed to complete: Invoked an instruction with data that is too large (12884928151 > 10240)

 *Solution*:
-Fix the Solana version (1.15.2 worked).
+Use the Solana version 1.16.x or later.

 #### Error: Function _ZN86_$LT$switchboard_v2..aggregator..AggregatorAccountData$u20$as$u20$core..fmt..Debug$GT$3fmt17h22734c1ad9ed3ea8E Stack offset of 4128 exceeded max offset of 4096 by 32 bytes, please minimize large stack variables